 The other part is that these skills are emphasized because they are cool, interesting and badass to develop, in stark contrast to more boring but definitely more useful skills like first-aid.

-No matter who you are, where you live, what you are doing or what sort of event befalls you there will always, always be more call for fixing holes in people than making holes in people, including holes that are likely to appear in you!
+No matter who you are, where you live, what you are doing, or what sort of event befalls you there will always, always be more prepared for fixing holes in people than making holes in people, including holes that are likely to appear in you!

 You’ll need the skills, and the equipment, to conduct repairs on “biologicals”, and that means you’ll need a first aid kit.

 A small but properly stocked first-aid kit can easily fit into a purse and can handle everything from routine boo-boos like cuts and scrapes to more significant wounds and trauma.

 All of this should be kept in a small, organized pouch, not separately, so it can all be produced at once when needed.